Tanya Meyer, M.D.

 Dr. Meyer's main research interests are in outcomes evaluation with regard to occupational voice disorders.
 She also is involved with the development of tracheal tissue engineered replacement for complex airway defects.

-Dr. Meyer presents "Women Matter: Work Life Balance in Academic Otolaryngology" at the 2017 SUO/AADO/OPDO Combined Meeting in Chicago (Society of University Otolaryngologists, Association of Academic Departments of Otolaryngology, and Otolaryngology Program Directors' Organization).
+Dr. Meyer presented "Women Matter: Work Life Balance in Academic Otolaryngology" at the 2017 SUO/AADO/OPDO Combined Meeting in Chicago (Society of University Otolaryngologists, Association of Academic Departments of Otolaryngology, and Otolaryngology Program Directors' Organization).